ColeTownsend/Balzac-for-Jekyll/README.md

 This is forked from [minimal mistakes](http://mademistakes.com).
 I needed some type of framework to build off as I have no experience with Jekyll.
 Michael already wrote up an incredibly comprehensive readme.md so I basically copied all of it and replaced what was necessary.

+If you'd like give me credit somewhere on your blog or tweet a shout out to [@twnsndco](https://twitter.com/twnsndco), that would be pretty sweet.

 ![Balzac for Jekyll](http://cl.ly/Qdzo/Screen%20Shot%202013-08-05%20at%205.35.11%20PM.jpg)
 ![Balzac for Jekyll](http://cl.ly/Qdyh/Screen%20Shot%202013-08-05%20at%205.30.01%20PM.jpg)